dotnet/AspNetCore.Docs/aspnet/mvc/models/formatting.rst

 Content Negotiation
 -------------------

-Content negotiation (*conneg* for short) occurs when client specifies an Accept header.
+Content negotiation (*conneg* for short) occurs when the client specifies an Accept header.
 The default format used by ASP.NET Core MVC is JSON.
-Negotiation occurs automatically for IActionResult types, including Ok, BadRequest, Created, etc. You can also return a model type and the framework will automatically wrap it in an ObjectResult for you.
+Negotiation occurs automatically for ``IActionResult`` return types, including results returned using the helper methods ``Ok``, ``BadRequest``, ``Created``, etc. You can also return a model type (a class you've defined as your data transfer type) and the framework will automatically wrap it in an ``ObjectResult`` for you.

+(show sample code using Ok, BadRequest, etc.)

+(show how to use Fiddler to set an Accept header and the resulting behavior)

+(show how returning a null POCO object results in a 204 No Content result)

 Configuring Formatters
 ----------------------